 The pastoral or professional counselor exemption is intended to ensure that these individuals can provide appropriate counseling services without an obligation to report crimes they may have learned about.
 This is similar to the privilege provided under certain circumstances to doctors and attorneys when they may learn of crimes from patients or clients.
 This exemption is intended to protect the counselor-client role.
 However, even these legally recognized privileges acknowledge some exemptions, such as certain situations in which counselors are in fact under a legal obligation to report a crime.
 To be exempt from disclosing reported offenses, pastoral or professional counselors must be acting in the role of pastoral or professional counselors.
 An individual who is not yet licensed or certified as a counselor, but is acting in that role under the supervision of an individual who meets the definition of a pastoral or professional counselor, is considered to be a counselor for the purposes of the Clery Act.
 An example is a BYU Ph.
 D. counselor-trainee acting under the supervision of a professional counselor.

 However, a dean of students who has a professional counselor's license, but who is employed by the university only as a dean and not as a counselor, is not exempt from reporting.
 If that same dean is employed by BYU as both a professional counselor and an academic counselor, and he or she learns of a criminal incident while he or she is engaged in academic counseling, he or she is not exempt from reporting that incident.
 If an individual has dual roles, one as a professional or pastoral counselor and the other as an official who qualifies as a campus security authority, and the roles cannot be separated, that individual is considered a campus security authority and is obligated to report Clery crimes of which they are aware.

 An individual who is counseling students and/or employees, but who does not meet the Clery Act definition of a pastoral or professional counselor, is not exempt from being a campus security authority if they otherwise have significant responsibility for student and campus activities.
-This includes positions such as directors of a Student Health Center, Counseling Center, Women's Services and Resources, etc. University professional counselors and ecclesiastical counselors are encouraged to make individuals aware of the EthicsPoint compliance hotline as an alternative means of confidentially and anonymously reporting crime.
+This includes positions such as the director of the Student Health Center, the director of the Counseling Center, the director of Women's Services and Resources, etc. University professional counselors and ecclesiastical counselors are encouraged to make individuals aware of the EthicsPoint compliance hotline as an alternative means of confidentially and anonymously reporting crime.

-The individuals listed below are currently designated as campus security authorities for BYU Barlow Center.
+The individuals, departments or organizations listed below are currently designated as campus security authorities for BYU Salt Lake Center.
 CSA designations may change from year to year as individual responsibilities are evaluated.
-Again, the Metropolitan Police Department is the preferred contact for reporting campus crimes, but any student wishing to report a crime may contact the CSAs listed on pg.
-11.
+Salt Lake City Police is the preferred contact for reporting campus crimes, but any student wishing to report a crime may contact any of the contacts listed below.